mdn/translated-content/files/pt-br/conflicting/web/accessibility/aria_184f054b1090ff5cd518146ac4e09122/index.md

 function updateProgress(percentComplete) {
   if (!supportsHTML5Progress) {
-    // HTML5 &lt;progress&gt; isn't supported by this browser,
+    // HTML5 <progress> isn't supported by this browser,
     // so we need to update the aria-valuenow attribute progressBar.setAttribute("aria-valuenow", percentComplete);
   } else {
-    // HTML5 &lt;progress&gt; is supported, so update the value attribute instead. progressBar.setAttribute("value", percentComplete);
+    // HTML5 <progress> is supported, so update the value attribute instead. progressBar.setAttribute("value", percentComplete);
   }